List of Stolpersteine in St. Ingbert

-The List of Stolpersteine in St. Ingbert includes all 41 Stolpersteine, that have been laid in Sankt Ingbert, Germany as part of the art project by Gunter Demnig of the same name.
-They are meant to commemorate the victims of Nazism who lived and worked in the city.
+There are 41 Stolpersteine laid in the streets of Sankt Ingbert, Germany, as part of the Stolpersteine art project by Gunter Demnig.
+They commemorate the victims of Nazism who lived and worked in the city, and were installed from 2014 to 2018.

 History

-The first 8 Stolpersteine were laid on August 19, 2014.
-On April 20, 2015, 11 more stones followed.
-On June 25, 2016, 16 more Stolpersteine were put in place.
+The first eight Stolpersteine were laid on August 19, 2014.
+On April 20, 2015, eleven more stones followed.
+On June 25, 2016, sixteen more Stolpersteine were put in place.
 On October 29, 2018, six more Stolpersteine were installed.